 Now, if you can smile, you can have fun, and if you can have fun, you can relax.
 That works pretty much most of the time unless, of course, your ship is sinking, and you’ve called a meeting to try to get the crew to bail just a wee bit faster.

-BUT, she got me thinking about training people.
+But, she got me thinking about training people.
 Before I knew it, I had formed a company, made some contacts, and started lining up some clients.
 The relationships I had built with Colleen and Irene would last for years, but the Temp thing was done.

 The End of One Era and the Beginning of Another

-Once again, a friend knew of a very small training company that was looking for a PC instructor, so I went to interview with Aggie, whose husband worked for AT&T, and AT&T was one of Aggie’s clients.
+Once again, a friend knew of a very small training company that was looking for a PC instructor, so I went to interview with Agnes, whose husband worked for AT&T, and AT&T was one of Aggie’s clients.
 So I passed the test, and she hired me.
 I was starting to get the picture.
 Small companies hired trainers and leased them to larger companies that provided clients, books, and classrooms.
 These larger companies also had their own trainers, but the small companies took care of the overflow work that the large companies couldn’t afford to keep on staff.